-For fine PM ($PM{2.5}$), the recalculations for past emissions are not that relevant.
+For fine PM (PM2.5), the recalculations for past emissions are not that relevant.
 Nevertheless, the projected emissions are higher than those reported in 2019, at least compared to the former WAM scenario.
 This is mainly caused by three effects:

-First, there are higher PM{2.5} emission factors in the HBEFA 4.1 also influencing the future fleet (increasing the projection in 2030 by about 1.5 kt).
+First, there are higher PM2.5 emission factors in the HBEFA 4.1 also influencing the future fleet (increasing the projection in 2030 by about 1.5 kt).
 Second, there is a higher projected use of solid biomass in small combustion installations due to climate protection policies that are still promoting biomass as a renewable and climate friendly energy source ignoring the antagonism with other environmental goals (increasing the projection in 2030 by about 1.3 kt).
-And third, we applied a different methodology for the projection of activity rates in certain industrial sectors that have no GHG emissions and therefore no projection of activity rates in the underlying dataset (increasing the projections reported in 2019 (that means using the value of 2016 from the emission inventory submission 2018), for the current projections the average of the last 10 years (2008-2018 according to submission 2020) was set constant for the projection years.
+And third, we applied a different methodology for the projection of activity rates in certain industrial sectors that have no GHG emissions and therefore no projection of activity rates in the underlying dataset (increasing the projection in 2030 by about 1.5 kt).
+While assuming the latest historical activity rate as constant for projections reported in 2019 (that means using the value of 2016 from the emission inventory submission 2018), for the current projection sthe average of the last 10 years (2008-2018 according to submission 2020) was set constant for the projection years.
 This leads for example, to significantly higher emissions in the source category handling and storage of bulk products.
 However, in most cases estimates can be considered conservative.